DLMSweet/MDRSS/README.md

 # Summary

 This is a rather terrible RSS feed generator for Mangadex.
+This is what runs magmadex.org

 It uses a flask service, Nginx, and redis for caching.